• About

 Why do you need hobbies?

-The reasons for having hobbies are endless!
+The reasons for starting a new hobby are endless!
 If you want to add something new to your resume, learn a new skill, fill your free afternoons, or anything in between, a new hobby is exactly what you need.

 Depending on the hobbies you pick up in college, there are a million benefits.